MisganaGetachew/BeGena-Player/README.md

 ##### *Tools Used:*
-Java programming Language
+Java programming Language,
-Javafx GUI
+Javafx GUI,
-Junit testing library
+Junit testing library,
 File handling (for saving the path for the music file)